abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 It's a methodology used for **hiding information**.
 It is based on the concept that object properties should not be exposed publicly to the outside world.
 Implementing Encapsulation in JavaScript prevents access to the variables by adding public entities inside an object, which the callers can use to achieve specific results.

 - In JavaScript, there are two types of object fields (properties and methods):
   - `Public`: accessible from anywhere.
 They comprise the external interface.
 Until now we were only using public properties and methods.
   - `Private`: accessible only from inside the class (and subclasses).
 They are for internal operations.
+    - They're strictly hidden from the outside world, and they must be declared in the class body before they can be used
   - `static`: accessible from the class itself, not from instances or subclasses.
     - Example: a static method to create an instance of the class (factory method). or a **static method that can be used to calculate math operations, and the class is just a container for these methods**.